moscowchill/s5.odin/docs/README.md

 ## Security Notes

+**Detection:**
-**Detection:** SOCKS5 handshake is plaintext and easily detected by DPI.
-For actual stealth:
+- *Normal mode:* SOCKS5 handshake is plaintext and easily detected by DPI
+- *Backconnect mode:* Tunnel is encrypted (X25519 + ChaCha20-Poly1305), but SOCKS5 frontend is still plaintext

+For stealth on the SOCKS5 frontend, wrap it in an encrypted tunnel:
-- Use SSH tunnel: `ssh -D 1080 user@host`
+- SSH tunnel: `ssh -D 1080 user@host`
-- Use TLS wrapper: `stunnel`
+- TLS wrapper: `stunnel`
-- Use VPN: Wireguard/OpenVPN
+- VPN: Wireguard/OpenVPN

 **Defense:**
 - Change default credentials
 - Use firewall rules to restrict access
-- Wrap in encrypted tunnel if exposed
+- Bind SOCKS5 frontend to localhost in backconnect mode
 - Adjust `ulimit -n` for high concurrency

 ## Troubleshooting